Blog

 • Avoid forced detours.
 Private links or anycast routing outperform public-internet hops.

 Container databases ride Kubernetes self-healing.
-StatefulSets restart crashed pods, Operators promote replicas, and a cluster spread across two sites can deliver four-nines reliability—provided storage back ends replicate fast enough.
+StatefulSets restart crashed pods, Operators promote replicas, and a cluster spread across two sites can target four-nines reliability—provided storage back ends replicate fast enough.
 You’re the SRE on call, so monitoring and rehearsed run-books are mandatory.

 Rule of thumb: platform automation reduces human-error downtime, but the farther uptime is outsourced, the less tuning freedom you retain.